 - Bold text is used to highlight the following:

-- Dialog box, window and screen names
+- · Dialog box, window, and screen names

 - Drop-down list and list box names

 - Check box and radio button names

-- Icons on a screen
+- Icons on a screen.

-- Key names on a keypad
+- · Key names on a keyboard

 - Button names on a screen.

+- Bullets (•) indicate:

+- · Action items

+- Lists of alternatives

+- · Lists of required steps that are not necessarily sequential

+- Sequential lists (for example, lists that describe step-by-step procedures) appear as numbered lists.